bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 And so if they say yes to that, then they can send it back to your wallet and you can reconstitute the seed and go discover all your tokens again.
 So potentially we can leverage this like local trust architecture eventually and to make like nice recovery schemes.
 But this is kind of still like a research topic.
-I think there's a lot of really interesting options, but it's like a fundamental trade-off that you get where like, you know, if you end up with a seed, it is a little weird, but I think there's a lot of interesting backup potentials due to these trusted servers.
+I think there's a lot of really interesting options, but it's like a fundamental trade-off that you get where like, if you end up with a seed, it is a little weird, but I think there's a lot of interesting backup potentials due to these trusted servers.
 Because again, the whole point revolves around the fact that you trust the people running the servers.
 That's the whole foundation here.
-But that would be, this would be like, in terms of like, like where designers could contribute.
+But that this would be like, in terms of like, where designers could contribute.
-I think this would be a really fascinating thing to just think of all the different ways that this, you know, these, these recovery schemes might work.
+I think this would be a really fascinating thing to just think of all the different ways that this, these, these recovery schemes might work.
-There was an interesting proposal in our discord today, chat.fedMint.org if you want to go to where the developers are.
+There was an interesting proposal in our Discord today, chat.fedMint.org if you want to go to where the developers are.
-I try to come pop by the Slack, design Slack every once in a while, but I'm just on the discord a lot more.
+I try to come pop by the Slack, design Slack every once in a while, but I'm just on the Discord a lot more.
-If you want to think about, there was an interesting discussion of using biometrics as a, you know, like have some biometric information, encrypt it and store it with the federations.
+Tere was an interesting discussion of using biometrics as a, like have some biometric information, encrypt it and store it with the federations.
 Like that's kind of an interesting idea.
 There's downsides to that.
-You know, you could, yeah, there's kind of a lot of interesting things and you know you could combine two of them or something.
+There's kind of a lot of interesting things and you know you could combine two of them or something.
 I was just talking with Tankred today about Photon maybe using something like Photon to store the secret in the cloud.
 There's a bunch of options for that.
-But I think the leveraging the trust in the servers is probably the, it's the novel one, right?
+But I think the leveraging the trust in the servers is probably the novel one, right?
 Like it's different from normal key management.

 Speaker 1: 00:36:40

-Yeah, I think that, oh, sorry, go ahead.
+Sorry, go ahead.

-Speaker 5: 00:36:43
+Speaker 6: 00:36:43

 No, you go ahead first.